 Safe storage of liquid or illiquid assets must guard against various types of risks.
 Below we explain these and whether crypto is currently able to mitigate them:

-- Loss of transactional value: Inflation is a well understood – often invisible – threat to purchasing power.
-Perhaps a more visible threat is government ‘fiat’ currency such as pounds, dollar and euros – money which can be manipulated by central bank printing and other forms of non-market price fixing.
+1. Loss of transactional value: Inflation is a well understood, though often invisible, threat to purchasing power.
+Perhaps a more visible threat is government ‘fiat.’
+Currencies such as pounds, dollar and euros can be manipulated by central bank printing and other forms of non-market price fixing.
 Cryptocurrency advocates highlight this second type of risk as the main rationale for digital alternatives.
 This, though, remains only a theoretical argument: the major inflationary levels predicted by crypto advocates, following ten years of global quantitative easing within fiat currencies, have not materialised.
 Meanwhile, Bitcoin’s volatility is a more prevailing threat to purchasing power.

-- Regulatory oversight: We do not believe regulation is currently satisfactory – a status quo that is unlikely to change anytime soon.
+4. Regulatory oversight: We do not believe regulation is currently satisfactory – a status quo that is unlikely to change anytime soon.
 The crypto asset class remains firmly outside of regulatory oversight.
 The US Department of Justice recently released its early thinking on the cryptocurrency industry.
 It raises many questions that must be answered before broader trust can be placed in crypto.
 Furthermore, central banks the world over are responding by announcing their own intentions to create digital money – The Bank of England is the latest.
 These are a critical threat to the whole crypto-complex, underlining the policy pushback against anonymous transactability.